 Also, there is no definition or clear explanation of “transparency” at the beginning.
 I assume it refers to transparency in data analysis (e.g., statistical analysis) in this study.
 Please clarify this explicitly in the introduction.

 Response: X

+We have revised the introductory paragraph to define research transparency.
+It now reads as: “Transparency and openness are fundamental tenets of science, with transparency referring to the ability of others to clearly understand how scientific conclusions were reached, including the data, methods, and analyses used (Aguinis et al., 2018).
+A key aspect of transparency is computational reproducibility, which refers to the ability to recreate a study’s results using the original data.
+Nowadays, the vast majority of scientific studies use some degree of computation in processing data, conducting descriptive or inferential statistics, and visualizing results.
+When these computations are reproducible, the transparency and confidence in findings are enhanced.
+Achieving computational reproducibility, however, requires authors to share their data.
+Both the National Institutes of Health and the National Science Foundation mandate data sharing and management plans to ensure that scientific data supporting a study is shared upon publication and aligns with FAIR (Findability, Accessibility, Interoperability, and Reuse) principles of digital assets (Watson et al., 2023; Wilkinson et al., 2016).”

 Figure 5 from the original version has been removed in this revision.
 I agree with Reviewer 1 that while the decision tree in the former Figure 5 does not constitute a framework, it is nonetheless useful.
 In my opinion, the decision tree clearly illustrates a strategy for sharing different types of data, and it helps clarify that “synthetic data” in this manuscript refers to synthetic analysis data—which is critical.
 I suggest reinstating Figure 5 but do not refer to it as a framework.
 It could be placed at the end of the first subsection of the Introduction (page 6, tracked changes version), where data sharing is discussed.